-Windows 8 introduces many new features.
-File History is one such new feature in Windows 8 that allows you to backup your data to an external source very easily.
-You can backup your libraries, documents, contacts, favorites, etc.
+Windows 10 includes many features.
+File History is one such new feature that allows you to backup your data to an external source very easily.
+You can back up your libraries, documents, contacts, favorites, etc.

 By default, all of your libraries, contacts, documents, etc. are automatically selected to be backed up.
 To exclude a library or folder, click Exclude Folder option in the left pane.
 Now click on Choose folder.
 Then select the folder that you wish to exclude from the backup and then press OK.

 Back up data using File History in Windows 10

 When you enable File History, by default, a saved file is kept forever (that is, it’s not deleted) and a backup is made every hour.

 To change these settings, click the Advanced Settings option.
 Here, select your desired option from the drop-down menu right next to the option that you want to change.